hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

     + using semantic and syntactic features of previous words to predict the features of the next word
     + using a feature representation allows a context that contains many more previous words; e.g., 10

-+ Bengio's neural net f19970701hkor predicting the next word
++ Bengio's neural net to predicting the next word

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="url" ismap target="_blank">